ChrisJo93/array-cardio-one/readme.md

 JavaScript Challenge 4 of 30

-Working with array method fundamentals
+Project 4 is practice with fundamental array methods.